eyalz800/zpp_bits/README.md

 } // namespace my_namespace
 ```

-* If you know your type is serializaeble just as raw bytes, you can opt in and optimize
+* If you know your type is serializable just as raw bytes, you can opt in and optimize
 its serialization to a mere `memcpy`:
 ```cpp
 struct point